plhosk/2dscenes/README.md

-# Silhouette

-## A real-time 2D graphics scene using Pixi.js
+## Silhouette - a real-time 2D graphics scene using Pixi.js

 Featuring bouncing balls with trails, and a teapot